 Understanding Property Taxes

-Tax Policy Center: How Do Property Taxes Work?, (Urban Institute & Brookings Institution, 2018)
+Tax Policy Center’s Briefing Book: How Do State and Local Property Taxes Work?
+(Urban Institute & Brookings Institution, 2018)

 Property Taxes Impact on Property Value